PHPmyWay/just/README.md

 ## Browser Support

+For the AJAX basic requests the support is extended to all browser that have XMLHttpRequests natively.

-The purpose of __just__ is to provide as simple as possible cool features given by the newest technologies.
+The purpose of __just__ is also to provide as simple as possible cool features given by the newest technologies.
-For this reason the browser support is as the follow:
+For this reason the browser support for the uploader feature is as the follow:

 > IE 10+

 > Firefox 26+

 > Chrome 31+

 > Safari 6+

 > Opera 19+

-(according caniuse.com, the browser support rate it's about the 76%)
+(according caniuse.com, the browser support rate it's about the 77%)

 ## Some Examples